AdobeDocs/commerce-knowledge-base.en/help/support-tools/patches-available-in-qpt-tool/acsd-47179-mass-delete-product-review-doesnt-work-when-logged-in-as-limited-user.md

     * Marketing
 1. Create a product and assign it to the secondary website.
 1. Add two reviews to the product from the frontend.
-1. Log in to the [!UICONTROL Commerce Admin] using the restricted admin user just created.
+1. Log in to the [!DNL Commerce] Admin using the restricted admin user just created.
 1. Try to mass delete pending reviews.

 <u>Expected results</u>: